Class: SC.Store

 Returns:

-SC.Store receiver
+SC.Store

 Parameters:

-SC.Query query
+query SC.Query

-the query you fetched
+The query you fetched

 Returns:

-SC.Store receiver
+SC.Store

 Destroys a record, removing the data hash from the store and adding the record to the destroyed changelog.
 If you try to destroy a record that is already destroyed then this method will have no effect.
 If you destroy a record that does not exist or an error then an exception will be raised.